-- (a) Identify the problems in this case. - (b) Do you think the decision taken by Shukla is in keeping with the faith, trust and creating developmental climate in the organisation, critically evaluate. - (c) Do you think counselling/mentoring may help improving rough and tough employees? - (d) Is the present situtation likely to affect the work motivation ?
-As G.M. what developmental interventions would you recommend to improve work motivation and dyadic relationship ?
+- (a) What are the issues in this case? - (b) Do you think the decision taken by Shukla is inkeeping with creating developmental climate in the organisation, critically evaluate. - (c) Do you think counselling/mentoring may help improving rough and tough employees? - (d) Is the present situation likely to affect the work motivation?
+As G.M.
+What developmental interventions would you recommend to improve work motivation and dyadic relationship?